Jess Wade, SDSS Manager: Reflecting on 2019.

 Other key highlights include being involved in the early stages of the SDS Collective and watching it’s continued growth.
 If you would like more information about the SDS Collective please visit the Facebook page here.

 Lastly a call to action for all SDSS members and wider stakeholders as the #MySupportMyChoice19 research deadline approaches (14th February 2020).
 So far our research has reached 550 people from across Scotland and we want to make sure as many people as possible have the opportunity to have their say on their experience with SDS.
-The online survey can be found here, and support is available to complete the survey using the freephone support line 0800 1701 321 (Monday-Friday, 9.30-16.30).
-Please note the freephone support line will not be available over the Christmas period 20th December-6th January.
+(Please note the survey has now closed).

 All the very best for the festive season and beyond.